Bank run: History

 10 livres tournois banknote issued by Banque Royale, France, 1720.
 In 1720, shareholders demanded cash payment, leading to a run on the bank and financial chaos in France.
 On display at the British Museum.

 The run on the Montreal City and District Savings Bank, with the mayor addressing the crowd.
 Printed in 1872 in the Canadian Illustrated News.

 Bank runs first appeared as a part of cycles of credit expansion and its subsequent contraction.
 From the 16th century onwards, English goldsmiths issuing promissory notes suffered severe failures due to bad harvests, plummeting parts of the country into famine and unrest.
 Other examples are the Dutch tulip manias (1634–37), the British South Sea Bubble (1717–19), the French Mississippi Company (1717–20), the post-Napoleonic depression (1815–30), and the Great Depression (1929–39).

-Bank runs have also been used to blackmail individuals and governments.
+Bank runs have also been used to secure much-needed political reforms.
 In 1832, for example, the British government under the Duke of Wellington overturned a majority government on the orders of the king, William IV, to prevent reform (the later Reform Act 1832 (2 & 3 Will.
 4. c.
 45)).
-Wellington's actions angered reformers, and they threatened a run on the banks under the rallying cry "Stop the Duke, go for gold!".
+Wellington's actions angered reformers, and they began a run on the banks under the rallying cry "Stop the Duke, go for gold!".
+After the cancellation of $25M of deposits, the government yielded and stopped blocking passage of the reform bill.

 Many of the recessions in the United States were caused by banking panics.
 The Great Depression contained several banking crises consisting of runs on multiple banks from 1929 to 1933; some of these were specific to regions of the U.S. Bank runs were most common in states whose laws allowed banks to operate only a single branch, dramatically increasing risk compared to banks with multiple branches particularly when single-branch banks were located in areas economically dependent on a single industry.